vibaotram/baseDmux/report/basecall_minionqc.rst

-MINIONQC results of Guppy basecalling
+MINIONQC results of Guppy basecalling for run {{ snakemake.wildcards }}